mahalakshmiattili2305/UIProject/README.md

 - Understanding Bootstrap grid layout
 - Maintaining consistent spacing and alignment
 - Making layouts responsive
+- selecting colors

 ## How I Solved Them
 - Referred to Bootstrap documentation
 - Used Bootstrap utility classes
 - Tested layouts by resizing the browser
+- by testing with different colors I finally which looks better for official web page

 ## Learning Outcome
 - Improved understanding of Bootstrap 5 along with how to use it in html document
 - Learned UI and responsive design
 - Gained confidence in building structured and simple web pages
+- learned importance of documentation